-- Each municipality should evaluate the following areas for improvement under the MS4 Phase II program requirements to ensure: - Ordinances pertaining to Post Construction Stormwater Runoff Control are applied to all zoning districts; and also address the legal enforcement of operation and maintenance requirements, particularly for stormwater BMP's on private property; - Low Impact Development site planning and design requirements are fully incorporated and implemented at the local level by tailoring and adopting specific techniques in the local regulations in accordance with the community's needs; - Construction Site Runoff Control ordinances address the requirements of the MS4 permit for other sources of pollutants associated with construction sites, such as concrete washouts, fueling stations, litter, etc. - Implementation of non-structural BMP's throughout the watershed. - RIDOT to comply with MS4 requirements and improve maintenance of BMP's and road sweeping, catch basin cleaning, and other good housekeeping measures in the watershed. - Increase and improve performance of street sweeping of entire watershed.
+- Each municipality should evaluate the following areas for improvement under the MS4 Phase II program requirements to ensure: - Ordinances pertaining to Post Construction Stormwater Runoff Control are applied to all zoning districts; and also address the legal enforcement of operation and maintenance requirements, particularly for stormwater BMPs on private property.
+Prioritize requiring nature-based stormwater management solutions; - Low Impact Development site planning and design requirements are fully incorporated and implemented at the local level by tailoring and adopting specific techniques in the local regulations in accordance with the community's needs; - Construction Site Runoff Control ordinances address the requirements of the MS4 permit for other sources of pollutants associated with construction sites, such as concrete washouts, fueling stations, litter, etc. - o Implementation of non-structural BMPs throughout the watershed. - RIDOT to comply with MS4 requirements and improve maintenance of BMPs and road sweeping, catch basin cleaning, and other good housekeeping measures in the watershed.

+• Increase and improve performance of street sweeping of entire watershed.
 Per the Crooked Brook TMDL, perform more frequent street sweeping of South Pier Road (to prevent sediment load observed in Sprague Brook at CB-14).